 As Alibaba points out in its annual report “our ecosystem has strong self-reinforcing network effects benefitting its various participants, who are in turn invested in our ecosystem’s growth and success.”

-To give you an idea, the more buyers join the platform, the more Alibaba recommendation engine will be able to suggest relevant items to buy for others customers, and at the same time the more merchants will join in, given the larger and larger business opportunities.
+To give you an idea, the more buyers join the platform, the more Alibaba’s recommendation engine will be able to suggest relevant items to buy for other customers, and at the same time the more merchants will join in, given the larger and larger business opportunities.